mrowe/mikerowecode.com/_posts/2006-07-27-bug-debian-drupal.md

+---
+layout: post
-Bug in Debian Drupal package
+title: Bug in Debian Drupal package
+---

 There's a small bug in the just-updated [Debian][1] [Drupal][2] package in sarge (see bug #368835).
 If you just installed the updated